vivhubb/hangman/README.md

 # **THE HANGMAN GAME**
-[THE HANGMAN GAME](https://dashboard.heroku.com/apps/hangman-gam3) is a Command Line Interface program built using Python.
+[THE HANGMAN GAME](https://dashboard.heroku.com/apps/hangman-gam3) is a Command Line Interface program built as the third Milestone Project using Python.

 ![display game](/readme_images/display.png)